Hemant8gite/Hemant8gite/README.md

   <div class="Image1" align="center"> <img src="https://raw.githubusercontent.com/ScorchingShade/ScorchingShade/main/code.gif" width="300" border-radious="50%"/></div>

   <div align="center">
-   🌱 I’m currently learning **tailwindCss and sql**
+   🌱 I’m currently learning **Linux and AWS**

    👨‍💻 All of my projects are available at
     <a href="https://hemantsportfolio.netlify.app/" target="_blank">Portfolio</a>

- 💬 Ask me about **CSS, javaScript and Html**
+ 💬 Ask me about **Spring BOOT, javaScript and Java**

  📫 How to reach me **hemantgite22@gmail.com**

- ⚡ Fun fact **This may seem like a no-brainer, but any IT recruiter will tell you that there are various synonyms for the same job: full-stack developer, programmer, architect, analyst, and so on.
-According to a survey, various web developers were asked what job title they would prefer most.
-They were asked to choose among the job titles like Engineers, Developers, Programmers, Senior Developers, and Full-Stack Developers.
-With 72.6 % of the vote, the title “Web Developer” was the most common choice.**
+ ⚡ Fun fact **Full Stack Developer--> It does not mean you have mastered everything about web development; it means that you can work on both the front-end and back-end, with minimal assistance**
   </div>

 </div>